ErickQuintanarT/SoftwareEngineer/README.md

 <br/>

-* Over 9+ years of experience with iOS mobile application development using Swift, SwiftUI, XCode, and Objective-C, to build apps for iPad and iPhone.
+Self-motivated and organized professional with over 10+ years of experience providing top-quality software development services.
+Experience working with iOS, XCode, Swift, and SwiftUI, following today’s best coding practices and design patterns to deliver user-friendly and efficient solutions while contributing to collaborative teams.

 <details>
   <summary>All details</summary>

-* Following the best coding practices and design patterns as core architectural design.
+* Experience using different design patterns like MVC, MVVM, Singleton, Delegate, Observer

-* Experience with Singleton, Delegate, Observer, and Publisher-Subscriber design patterns.
+* Utilized UIKit framework, Auto-layouts, Size classes, XIBs, and manual coding to build beautiful User Interfaces to promote awesome user experiences

-* Experience working with UI/UX implementing Auto layout, Size classes, Xib’s, and Programmatic statements.
+* Worked with data persistence using NSUserDefaults, Core Data, PList, Settings Bundle, and SQLite

-* Currently learning Swift UI
+* Experience in database migrations (Realm to SQLite) and mixed codebase management

-* Worked with data persistence using NSUserDefaults, Core Data, Plist, Settings Bundle, and SQLite.
+* Consumed RESTful web API services with XML and JSON parsing

-* Worked with multiple advanced frameworks for communications like Bluetooth, Wifi, VOIP, and HLS (HTTP Life Stream).
+* Implemented authentication with Touch ID and Keychain for sensitive data

-* Experience in creating apps that consume RESTful web services with XML and JSON parsing.
+* Experience with Firebase Cloud Messaging (FCM) for comprehensive push notification systems

-* Experience implementing Authentication along with Touch ID and Key Chain for sensitive data.
+* Deep linking implementation using Branch.io for enhanced user flows

-* Experience implementing Push Notifications.
+* Subscription-based payment system implementation with StoreKit and RMStore

-* I have Valuable experience in the entire software development life cycle including requirements gathering, design, coding, and testing.
+* Worked with Core Graphics to implement dynamic animations on different UIControls

-* Experience working with Core Graphics implementing dynamic animations on different controls.
+* Complete understanding of iOS memory management (i.e. ARC )

-* Experience with MRR (Manual Retain Release) and ARC (Automatic Reference Counting) memory management.
+* Written unit testing with XCTest, done performance, memory consumption, and debug analysis with Instruments

-* Experience with testing the application’s performance and memory consumption using XCTest and Instruments.
+* Written concurrent and multithreaded code using GCD and NSOperationQueue

-* Experience with multithreading applications using GCD (Grand Central Dispatch) and NSOperationQueue.
+* Deep knowledge and usage of  dependency managers for iOS such as Cocoapod, Carthage

-* Worked with dependency manager for iOS (Cocoa-pods and Carthage)
+* Deep understanding and usage of version control systems like Git, GitHub, Bitbucket, SourceTree, and console

-* Experience using Git: GitHub, Bitbucket, SourceTree, and console.
+* Utilized Agile Scrum development using tools like JIRA and Slack for tracking tasks and assigning story points

-* Fluently with the most popular programming languages such as C, C++, Objective C, C#, Visual Basic, Java, JavaScript, and PHP.
+* Knowledge of CI/CD, DevOps, and deploying apps for testing and into the App Store

-* Knowledge of multiple web-related technologies like HTML, CSS, and JavaScript.
+* Experienced in the entire software development life cycle ( S.D.L.C )

 * Extremely dependable team member with a natural tendency to mentor others.
-I like to help and teach others

-* Experience with management IT projects including price estimations, requirement gathering, and development.
+* Experience in the control and management of IT projects including price estimations, requirement gathering, and development

 </details>

 <br/>